 Then there's your grandparents.
 Yeah, your grandparents.
-Most of us have seen stories where a couple of elders are getting married at the local nursing home.
+Most of us have seen stories where a couple of elders develop a relationship or are getting married at the local nursing home.
 He's 78 and she's 86.
 We vacillate between thinking "cute" and "what are their families thinking, allowing this?"
 We wonder if they are clear enough, mentally, to be getting married.

 And that, of course, is the issue.
 With people living longer in assisted living and nursing homes, more romances among elders are blossoming.
 Just what does the home allow these folks to do?
 How intimate can they get without getting into trouble with administration and families?
 What are their rights as adults?

 This could be a nursing home or assisted living administrator's ongoing nightmare.
 On one hand, we want elders to have the best quality of life they can have, whether they live at home, in assisted living or a nursing home.
 Often – hopefully – that includes friends.
 And some of those friends may be of the opposite sex.

 Many of these elders choose an assisted living center so they can be in comfortable surroundings with services provided and lots of social activity.
 The family thinks this is terrific.
 But when Grandpa announces that he and his friend Millie are in love and want to get married, the response is generally one of stunned silence.
 Can't you just be friends?
 You know – play cards and go to the movies together?
 What do you mean you want to get married?